Prospective Subtalar, Double, or Triple Arthrodesis Study With CCS Screws

 Time Frame

 All intraoperative complications including injury of neurovascular structures and/or tendons will be prospectively documented.
 All intraoperative technical difficulties (for example, breakage of the screw) will be prospectively documented.
-The rate of the intraoperative complications will be calculated by an independent observer.

-Time Frame: Surgery up to 2 years post operative.
+Time Frame: Up to 2 years post-operative

 All perioperative complications including wound healing problems and/or superficial/deep infection and/or deep vein thrombosis will be prospectively documented.
-The rate of the perioperative complications will be calculated by an independent observer.

-Surgery up to 2 years post operative.
+Up to 2 years post-operative

-Time Frame: Surgery up to 2 years post operative
+Time Frame: Up to 2 years post-operative

 Independent radiologist will measure fusion of standard of care radiographs and CT scan

-Surgery up to 2 years post operative
+Up to 2 years post-operative

-Time Frame: Surgery up to 2 years post operative
+Time Frame: Up to 2 years post-operative

 An independent radiologist will measure fusion of the double, triple, or subtalar fusion by reviewing the standard of care radiographs and CT scan and measuring the rate of fusion using the bridging of the trabecular bone.

-Pre-operative to 2 years post operative
+Up to 2 years post-operative

-Time Frame: Pre-operative to 2 years post operative
+Time Frame: Up to 2 years post-operative

 All postoperative complications requiring any secondary surgical procedures including hardware removal will be prospectively documented.
-The rate of the perioperative complications will be calculated by an independent observer.

-Surgery up to 2 years post operative
+Up to 2 years post-operative

 Collaborators and Investigators